The Next Generation of Brain Health Diagnostics

 Iceberg diagram showing the small known part of TBI injury versus the much larger, unknown part, with TBI biomarkers in saliva highlighted in the unknown part

-Stress Response Profiling (SRP).
-SRP measures systemic biological response to TBI via array of 100 surrogate biomarkers that monitor activation of principal homeostatic pathways with known links to cellular and molecular responses to TBI.
+Stress Response Profiling (SRP) measures the systemic biological response to TBI using an array of 100 surrogate biomarkers that monitor activation of principal homeostatic pathways with known links to cellular and molecular responses to TBI.
 The SRP method for biomarker discovery has been successfully applied to other diseases such as dementia, showing that it is innovative in a broad sense.
+The table below shows the 11 systemic responses to TBI mapped to their homeostatic pathways and corresponding SRP biomarkers.

 Nine issued patents protect the company’s foundational technology